carlahy/garden/readings/@agyeman2016trends.md

 - [[environmental justice]] and [[climate justice]] are relevant topics to all levels of society (individual to global): in COP 2015 in Paris, agreement that climate change was a collective responsibility, and the developing nations/most vulnerable should be financially and technically supported by wealthier nations; *"equity is a key principle throughout, and the importance of climate justice is explicitly noted"* (p.
 323)

+- History of EJ
-- History of EJ: minority communities like Black, indigenous hispanic, had to become experts in environmental matters like toxic waste, in order to demand safe living conditions and thus have spearheaded the environmental justice movement (EJM)
+	- Minority communities like Black, indigenous hispanic, had to become experts in environmental matters like toxic waste, in order to demand safe living conditions and thus have spearheaded the environmental justice movement (EJM)

 - Environmental Justice Paradigm (EJP)
 	- Is *"the first environmental discourse constructed by people of color and is "framed around concepts like autonomy, self-determination, access to resources, fairness and justice, and civil and human rights" "* (p.
 325)